 On May 1, 2014, Federal-Mogul completed the Affinia Group Inc. ("Affinia") chassis business acquisition (the "Affinia Acquisition").
 The acquisition of this business, which serves leading U.S. aftermarket customers with private label chassis product lines allows Federal-Mogul to broaden its product offering, provide operational synergies and better service customers globally.
-The purchase price was \$150 million, subject to certain customary post-closing adjustments, net of acquired cash.
-Federal-Mogul paid \$140 million of the purchase price in the second quarter of 2014 with the remaining balance of \$10 million recorded as a contingent consideration and is expected to be paid in the third quarter of 2014.
+The purchase price was \$149 million, subject to certain customary post-closing adjustments, net of acquired cash.
+Federal-Mogul paid \$140 million of the purchase price in the second quarter of 2014 and \$9 million in the third quarter of 2014.

-With respect to the Affinia Acquisition, in accordance with FASB ASC Topic 805, Business Combinations, Federal-Mogul allocated \$70 million to tangible net assets, \$27 million to goodwill and \$53 million to other intangible assets based on the fair values of the net assets acquired as of the acquisition date with the assistance of third-party valuation specialists.
-The preliminary allocation of the fair value of the net assets acquired is subject to additional adjustment to provide Federal-Mogul with adequate time to complete the valuation of its Affinia Acquisition.
+With respect to the Affinia Acquisition, in accordance with FASB ASC Topic 805, Business Combinations, Federal-Mogul allocated \$71 million to tangible net assets, \$26 million to goodwill and \$52 million to other intangible assets based on the fair values of the net assets acquired as of the acquisition date.
+The valuation of net assets was performed utilizing cost, income and market approaches.

-On July 11, 2014, Federal-Mogul completed the purchase of certain business assets of Honeywell International Inc.'s ("Honeywell") automotive and industrial brake friction business, including two recently established manufacturing facilities in China and Romania.
-The business was acquired through a combination of asset and stock purchases for a base purchase price of \$169 million, subject to certain customary closing and post-closing adjustments.
-The assets acquired and liabilities assumed will be recorded at fair value as of the acquisition date in accordance with FASB ASC Topic 805.
-The preliminary purchase price allocation will be made in the third quarter of 2014.
-The purchase of Honeywell's friction business substantially strengthens the manufacturing and engineering component of Federal-Mogul's current global braking portfolio.
+On July 11, 2014, Federal-Mogul completed the purchase of certain business assets of Honeywell International Inc.'s ("Honeywell") automotive and industrial brake friction business (the "Honeywell Acquisition"), including two recently established manufacturing facilities in China and Romania, substantially strengthening the manufacturing and engineering capabilities of Federal-Mogul's current global braking portfolio.
+The business was acquired through a combination of asset and stock purchases for a base purchase price of \$169 million and a provisional estimate of \$15 million, primarily for working capital adjustments and earn-out targets, subject to certain customary post-closing adjustments, contingent consideration and other liabilities.
+A valuation of the assets from the Honeywell Acquisition resulted in \$184 million allocated to tangible net assets.
+The valuation of net assets was performed utilizing cost, income and market approaches.